chichizhang0510/Programming-Notes/Programming Building Blocks/Programming_Building_Blocks.md

 - **Loop Variant**: abstract quantity that strictly decreases in each iteration, ensuring the loop will eventually terminate.
 - **Loop Invariant**: useful properties of variables used inside the loop that are true before and after each iteration and can help reason about the correctness of the loop.

-In addition, we can also mention the definition of variables used in the loop, such as loop control variables and other state variables, which is optional but provides more information in the documentation.

-To write a correct loop, all these elements should be considered.
-In the following sections, we will delve into each of them in detail.
-We will focus on single-threaded, algorithmic loops (typical for competitive programming or algorithm exercises).

-I personally think **Loop Invariant** is the most valuable and important thing about a loop that helps programmer implement and reason about the loop.
-In a coding interview, if you cannot explain the loop invariant of a particular loop, the interviewer may think you don't understand your code and cannot prove its correctness.

-Asking yourself the following questions and perhaps documenting them in the code comment would be helpful:
-- what's the loop invariant?
-- What's the loop variant?
-Why does it guarantee the termination?
-- what's the meaning of each variable/loop?
-- what's the goal/objective of each iteration?
-- what happens after each iteration?
-- what do we know after the loop terminates?

 Relationships Between Elements:
 1. **Loop Premise** holds initially -> **Loop Initialization** sets variables -> **Loop Invariant** established before first iteration.
 2. **Loop Condition** is checked -> If true: **Loop Body** transforms state from iteration $i-1$ to $i$, achieving **Iteration Goal**.